GoogleCloudPlatform/policy-library/docs/user_guide.md

 You can view any logs related to this process from Stackdriver Logging by searching for `git-sync`.

-### Copy over policy library repository (DEPRECATED)

-**NOTE:** This feature has been deprecated and will be removed in a future version.
-Please migrate to the Policy Library Sync feature.

-Your policy library repository specifies the constraints to be enforced.
-In order for Forseti server to access it, you need to copy it over to Forseti server's GCS bucket.
-Assuming you already have a local copy of your policy library repository:
+### Policy Library Sync from GCS

+To sync policies from GCS to the Forseti server, you will need to create the GCS folder.

+Open the Forseti project in the [Google Cloud Console](https://console.cloud.google.com) and go to Storage in the menu.
+The Forseti Server bucket will be named `forseti-server-{SUFFIX}` where `{SUFFIX}` is a random 8 character suffix setup at the time Forseti is deployed.
+Create a folder with the name `policy-library` inside the Forseti Server bucket and make note of the suffix.

+Assuming you have a local copy of your policy library repository, you can follow these steps to copy them to GCS (replace `{SUFFIX}` with the suffix noted above):

 ```
-export FORSETI_BUCKET=`terraform output -module=forseti forseti-server-storage-bucket`
+export FORSETI_BUCKET=`gs://forseti-server-{SUFFIX}`
 export POLICY_LIBRARY_PATH=path/to/local/policy-library
 gsutil -m rsync -d -r ${POLICY_LIBRARY_PATH}/policies gs://${FORSETI_BUCKET}/policy-library/policies
 gsutil -m rsync -d -r ${POLICY_LIBRARY_PATH}/lib gs://${FORSETI_BUCKET}/policy-library/lib